Welcome

 Asthma and chronic obstructive pulmonary disease (COPD) are lung diseases that cause extensive illness and death.
 Both diseases involve infiltration of damaging inflammatory cells.
 We found that sugar molecules (glycans) on lung tissues engage sugar binding proteins (siglecs) on inflammatory cells, signaling them to stop and limiting tissue damage.
 The goal of the Lung Inflammatory Disease Program of Excellence in Glycosciences (LID-PEG) is to develop new ways to treat asthma and COPD based on siglec-glycan binding

-The LID-PEG consists of four highly-integrated projects at three leading biomedical research institutions, and is supported by carbohydrate chemistry and animal disease model cores.
-In addition, the LID-PEG trains young investigators to be future leaders in biomedical glycosciences.
+The LID-PEG is comprised of four highly-integrated projects supported by two scientific cores (carbohydrate chemistry and animal disease models) that together span five leading biomedical research institutions (Johns Hopkins, Northwestern, The Scripps Research Institute, University of Georgia, and Yale).
+In addition, the LID-PEG is committed to training younger investigators to be the future leaders in biomedical glycosciences.

 The LID-PEG team welcomes your interest and invites you to explore our site.
 Please contact us with questions or comments.